NayanBITMesra/ProjectManager/README.md

 - Real-time project status tracking (Not Started, In Progress, Completed)
 - Flexible GraphQL API for efficient data retrieval
 - Responsive React frontend with Apollo Client for state management and caching
-- Secure handling of sensitive data using environment variables

 ## Tech Stack